mihikabairathi/PyPI-Package-Prediction/README.md

 using the module sklearn is used to model the given data and then predict future values.
 This model is pickled and stored in "pypi_predict_model.pkl".

-Finally, in app.py, this model is deployed on a website, where the user can enter the number of projects, and the model will predict the date this will be achieved.
+Finally, in "app.py", this model is deployed on a website, where the user can enter the number of projects, and the model will predict the date this will be achieved.
 The corresponding HTML file for this is "page-layout.html", stored in the "templates" directory.

-The two CSV files and the pkl file are stored in:
+The two CSV files are stored in your local computer and/or andrew google drive.
-'\\dmc-l01-st01\diconium_marketing\20_KI\100_recruiting\data\original_files'